tovrstra/nb-clean/README.md

 nb-clean check < notebook.ipynb
 ```

 To also check for empty cells, add the `-e`/`--remove-empty-cells` flag.
-To
-ignore cell metadata, add the `-m`/`--preserve-cell-metadata` flag.
-To ignore
+To ignore cell metadata, add the `-m`/`--preserve-cell-metadata` flag,
+optionally with a selection of metadata fields to ignore.
-cell outputs, add the `-o`/`--preserve-cell-outputs` flag.
+To ignore cell outputs, add the `-o`/`--preserve-cell-outputs` flag.

 `nb-clean` will exit with status code 0 if the notebook is clean, and status
 code 1 if it is not. `nb-clean` will also print details of cell execution